eudoxia0/eudoxia0.github.io/article/_posts/2025-05-22-look-for-cartesian-products.md

 # Format Conversion

-We have $n$ document formats: Markdown and troff and Docbook and HTML, etc. Rather than writing $n^2$ ad-hoc conversion programs along the lines of `md2pdf` or `docbook2html`, [pandoc] solves this problem by creating an intermediate representation for documents.
+We have $n$ document formats: Markdown and troff and Docbook and HTML, etc. Rather than writing $n^2$ ad-hoc conversion programs along the lines of `md2pdf` or `docbook2html`, [pandoc] solves this problem by creating an [intermediate representation][ir] for documents.
 Then we only need $n$ parsers plus $n$ emitters.

 [ffmpeg] is the analogous solution for audio/video.

 # Object Store APIs

 We have $n$ languages and $m$ object store services (S3, Backblaze, Azure Blob Storage).
-Many of these services implement S3-compatible APIs.
-So, rather than having to write $nm$ libraries for each programming language-object store pair, we can write $n$ S3 clients with configurable endpoints, one for each programming language.
+The S3 API has become a de-facto standard and many of these services implement an S3-compatible API.
+So, rather than writing $nm$ libraries for each (language, object store) pair, we can write $n$ S3 clients with configurable endpoints, one for each language.

 # The Web